 - Self Evaluation/Analysis of 1-2 pages, single-spaced.
 This should be written during a student’s last semester in the program.

-- Applied Research comprised of either Graduate program research and application (20 programs with 10 annotated selections and 5 completed applications) OR Publication research and submission (20 venues with 10 annotated selections and 5 submission or query letters).
+- Applied Research comprised of either Graduate program research and application (1 completed application and 1 submission or query letter) OR Publication research and submission (20 venues with 10 annotated selections and 1 submission or query letters).

 Students must also participate in a CAPSTONE PUBLIC READING, either as part of a class or a scheduled program reading.